 In the post-truth world of the contemporary right (ironically reminiscent of some prior themes among the postmodernist left) politics overrules facts.
 Outright lies, along with the motivated errors of willful ignorance, pass for truth if they feel right politically.
 At present the most notorious purveyor of post truth, documented extensively in one exposed lie after another, is the malevolent demagogue in our oval office.

 The tactic has been popular in the corporate sector as well.
-And in that context it usually involves paying one’s own experts to keep a controversy going.
+And in that context it usually involves paying one’s own "experts" to keep a controversy going.
 For example, such interests were at work in the fake news generated about climate science.
 It cast global warming, actually a settled issue, as somehow a matter of great controversy.
-And on cue doubt and distrust ticked up.
-Of course much of the funding for this was supplied by the oil companies.
+On cue, doubt and distrust ticked up.
+Of course much of the funding for this was supplied by the fossil fuel industry.

 As distrust slides toward the radical, we move toward infinite regress.
 No dialogue of resolution is feasible.
 No matter how extensively researched, evidence coming from outside one’s tribe—whatever that might be—is assumed to be at least distorted, if not blatantly fraudulent.
 This has been called "tribal epistemology", and the phrase is apt.

 Digital talk, the leviathan of our age, multiplies the strength of all divisions.
-The nature of its operation promotes the current savagery of our discourse.
+The nature of its operation promotes the savagery of our discourse.
 Anonymity in particular facilitates wild aggression, the stock and trade of internet trolls.
 It also encourages endless streams of falsehoods, growing exponentially, distorting every discussion, and clouding the value of truth.
 The role of Russian internet propaganda in our 2016 election is an alarming example of both the lies and the hate mongering.
 The endless adolescent tweeting of our Troll-in-Chief is of course another example.